 Only 20m offshore, if Leon Scurrah could have just floated on his back, he might have survived.Read about Phil Waggott's commitment to water safety here

 From a Wellington (New Zealand) Swim Teacher Phil Waggott

 Your child learns so much better when they are having fun.
 Tailor the games to what they are interested in for example if your child is interested in.
 For example if your child likes rocket ships then get them to pretend they are the space shuttle and the water is space.
 They will love the feeling of being weightless as well as learning the skills you need them to.

 It is so important that whatever activity you are doing your child achieves success.
 They need to be able to achieve the skill you are trying to do (don’t try and get them to swim a length before they can put their face in the water).
 When they achieve the skill celebrate with them with a big ‘well done’ and a ‘high five’.
 This will grow their confidence.

 Take it slow

-Kids love using their imagination so tap into that and let them explore and play in the water (under close supervision within arm’s reach).
-The best lesson for an Under Five is nothing but game after game.
+Kids love using their imagination so tap into that and let them explore and play in the water (under close supervision within arm’s reach of course).
+The best lesson for an under five year old's is nothing but game after game.
 Take time before going to the pool is to think about what you are wanting to do and what games you are wanting to play.
 You can even let your child choose what they want to play.

 The important thing is that any game they play it has an element of the skill you are trying to teach them - for example if you are wanting your child to sit on the bottom of the pool (a submersion skill) then get them to dive for treasure (pick up any object from the bottom of the pool) get them to see how much treasure they can find.